 Source C: The Fourteen Points, National WWI Museum and Memorial Source D: Letter from Nguyen ai Quac [Ho Chi Minh] to Secretary of State Robert Lansing, 1919 Source E: Remembering Vietnam Episode 1, National Archives Source C: Images from Belgian Controlled Rwanda and Burundi, c.
 1916 Source D: Treaty between the United Kingdom and Belgian, 1934 Source E: Overview of the Situation in Rwanda during the 1950s, 2024 Source F: Talking Points on Rwanda/Burundi, 1994 Source G: The True Story of the Tutsis and Hutus, 1995 Source D: Collection of Photos from WWI, 1914-1918 Source E: Collection of Photos of Gertrude Bell Post WWI, 1921-1923 Source F: (Excerpts) Echoes of the Past, 2004 Source G: The Iraq War Timeline, 2024 Additional Processing Task PROCESSING: (Optional) With a partner, create a quick list of all the catalysts for conflicts that stemmed from the Great War.
 Brainstorm how those conflicts might have been handled differently, if their roots in WWI had been considered.
 Summative Performance ARGUMENT: Why does the root of a conflict matter?
 Construct an argument (e.g., detailed outline, poster, essay) that evaluates the purpose of tracing the roots of conflicts using specific claims and relevant evidence from sources while acknowledging competing views.
 Task EXTENSION: Research other conflicts since 1918 that have their roots in WWI.
-Create a list these conflicts and explain their connection. s in WWI.
-Create a list of at least four of Taking UNDERSTAND: Research conflicts that are occurring right now and discover one whose roots stemmed from WWI.
+Create a list of at least four of these conflicts and explain their connection.
+Taking UNDERSTAND: Research conflicts that are occurring right now and discover one whose roots stemmed from WWI.
 Explore the groups the conflict has affected, their geographic locations, and their history since WWI.
 ASSESS: Create a timeline to show the connection between the present conflict and WWI.
-Informed Action ACT: Create a PSA to inform people about the root of this conflict.
-Then, determine actions that you could take to help those who have become victims of the conflict, to help resolve the conflict, or to help people better understand the conflict.
-Create a plan to express those actions.
-Remember what roles you can play as a citizen in your nation as you consider your options.
+Informed Action to help those who have orm people about the root of this conflict.
+The become victims of the conflict, to help resole Create a plan to express those actions.
+Rem nsider your options. ve the conflict, or to help people better